WakiMak/trentent.github.io-forked/_posts/2017-05-11-citrix-storefront-adventures-in-customization-dynamically-configure-features-based-on-group-membership.md

 /* End of customization */
 </pre>

-You&#8217;ll need to refer to my previous two posts for the Powershell HTTP LDAP listener and the Group-Membership.aspx file.
+You'll need to refer to my previous two posts for the Powershell HTTP LDAP listener and the Group-Membership.aspx file.

 What does this look like for an end result?